A Packing List for Backpacker-Style Travel in Africa

 Electrolyte sachets

 I swear by these, especially in places like Thailand where all of the bottled water is stripped of its minerals before being packaged.
-I am not sure what the situation is in the African continent with bottled water, but mixing an electrolyte sachet in the first drink of the day is going to stop headaches and other symptoms of dehydration.
+I am not sure what the situation is in the African continent with bottled water, but mixing an electrolyte sachet in the first drink of the day is going to help stop headaches and other symptoms of dehydration.

 Protein Bars